Dr. Martin Luther King Jr.’s holiday is a time to reflect on Reverend King’s legacy and stories of overcoming racial hatred and injustice.

 Stories of racists murdering African-Americans, including children, in the U.S. in the 1950’s and 1960’s may seem like ancient history, but many of these events occurred during my childhood.
 None of the stories should be forgotten.

 The death of 14 year old Emmett Till is one story that has haunted me for years.
-Emmett was an African-American boy from Chicago whose mother, Mamie Till, sent him south for the summer months.
+Emmett was an African-American from Chicago whose mother, Mamie Till, sent him south for the summer months.
 Emmett lived with his uncle, Reverend Mose Wright, in a small house outside of the town of Money, Mississippi, a dozen miles or so north of Greenwood.

 Money is the tiniest of towns, bordered to the west by the Tallahatchie River and to the east by a railroad track separating the town from endless miles of cotton fields.
 In the mid 1950’s the town of Money consisted of a large cotton gin, a few tin-roofed buildings, and a church.
 Bryant’s grocery store was a focal point in the little town.
 It was frequented by the local residents including the families of black sharecroppers.

-I used to spend parts of my summers in a similar town in Mississippi called Morgan City, which was a dozen or so miles south of Greenwood.
+I used to spend parts of my summers in a similar town in Mississippi called Morgan City, which is a dozen or so miles south of Greenwood.
 Like Money, Morgan City had a large cotton gin, a church and some stores.
 It was north of the town of Belzoni (pronounces bell-zone-na) where my great grandfather served as the mayor and ran the post office around 1902.

 Morgan City, like Money, was a completely segregated society in the 1950’s and 1960’s.
 I remember the men and women who worked in my uncle’s cotton fields entering my uncle’s house only through the back kitchen door and drinking only out of large Mason jars used for canning vegetables.

 Delta towns like Money and Morgan City were (and remain) part of the most impoverished region in the United States.
 In 1969 the award winning book Still Hungry in America by Robert Coles (with photographs by Al Clayton) chronicled the poverty crippling the black community in the delta of Mississippi.
 The book focused on Belzoni.
-(NPR returned in 2006 to Belzoni in 2006 and found that nothing had changed).
+(NPR returned to Belzoni in 2006 and found that nothing had changed).
 This part of the country was the last place where schools in the U.S. were integrated and African-Americans were permitted to vote.
 As a child I could see that things were not right.
 But it was only later that as a student of history I fully understood that the Mississippi Delta was the epicenter of the KKK, racial lynchings, and the murder of civil rights activists.

 The town of Belzoni was still litigating against black voter registration as late as the the mid 1970’s, some twenty years after one of the first civil rights leaders, Reverend George Lee, was gunned down in the street in front of the Belzoni courthouse.
 His murderers were never arrested, even though the murder occurred in broad daylight (my photo of the site is here).